hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/DateUtils/add.md

   # Apash
 </div>

-# DateUtils.addHours
+# DateUtils.add

-Adds a number of specified unity to a date returning a new date.
+Adds a number of specified unity to a date, returning a new date.

 ## Overview

+### Since:
+0.1.0

 ### Authors:
 * Benjamin VARGIN